cultureulterior/EmergencyStripper/README.md

 ## EmergencyStripper

-This repository contains arduino code and ruby code to interface to the stagger http endpoint, in order to give ambient data about the environment
+Pulsing colors on led strip, going from red to green, depending on the state of the integration test.
+This currently uses the stagger http endpoint.

 ## Features